paulofelipefeitosa/prebaking-middleware-2020/function-startup/README.md

 Rscript analysis.R
 ```

-The analysis script will load the file `function_start_nobpftrace.csv` and generate
+The analysis script will load the file `function_startup_nobpftrace.csv` and generate
 the paper artifacts described
 [here](../eval/README.md#function-start-up-time-experiments).